How Much is a New Immersion Heater?

 A: Immersion heaters usually cost around 45p to run a 3kW heater for around an hour.
 This may seem quite cheap, but the costs do add up by quite a lot over time.

 You can save money on your immersion heater by setting the thermostat to a specific temperature.
-This will enable the immersion heater to turn itself off when it reaches a certain temperature and this can help you to reduce the electricity usage and save money.
+This will enable the immersion heater to turn itself off when it reaches a certain temperature, and this can help you reduce your electricity usage and save money.

 Q: Can I install an immersion heater myself?